All Episodes

 Well, go ahead.

-I was eight years old, the New York Mets won the World Series.
+The New York Mets won the World Series.

-Okay, we have record low unemployment for all these groups that were hurt under Biden Obama, and that is you know, 13 million more Americans on food stamps, eight million more in poverty, worst recovery since the forties, lowest home ownership rate in fifty-one years, lowest labor participation rate since the 70s, doubled our debt and never reached three percent GDP.
+And that is, you know, 13 million more Americans on food stamps, 8 million more in poverty, worst recovery since the 40s, lowest home ownership rate in 51 years, lowest labor participation rate since the 70s, doubled our debt, and never reached 3% GDP.

 Now, Trump, record low unemployment, African Americans, Hispanic Americans, women in the workplace, youth unemployment, and again, every other record shattered.

-If peace and prosperity win elections, and then Russia happened under Biden Obama, and they did nothing but people like Devin Nunes warned them years earlier that Putin, the jerk that he is, would do it.
+If peace and prosperity win elections and then Russia happened under Biden-Obama and they did nothing but people like Devin Nunes warned them years earlier that Putin, the jerk that he is, would do it.

-Um how did they not get held responsible for that?
+How did they not get held responsible for that?

 Because he's a Clinton sycophant.

-I mean, why this guy even got this interview is my by the way, the you know how low the ratings are in this thing?
+By the way, you know how low the ratings are in this thing?

-I saw last night in our special.
+I saw it last night, an hour special.

 When Donald Trump calls my show on the phone, my ratings are higher than what they got on ABC last night.